-Warren Mill is located in the center of Stafford Springs, a small town in the corner of northeastern CT.
-Originally settled in 1719 by settlers devoted to cultivation of their land.
+Warren Mills is located in the center of Stafford Springs, a small town in the corner of northeastern CT.
+It was originally settled in 1719 by settlers devoted to cultivation of their land.

 Founded in 1853, Warren Mills would go on to become America’s most prominent manufacturer of fine camel hair and cashmere woolen fabrics.

 Founded in 1899 in Lawrence Massachusetts, American Woolen Company was the world’s largest wool fabric manufacturer in the early part of the 20th century.

 In 1988, famed Italian luxury goods group, Loro Piana, purchased the mill and invested a considerable amount of money to expand and upgrade its facilities, effectively creating America’s only premium quality wool mill.

 In 2014, the new American Woolen Company purchased the historic Warren Mills, the only remaining U.S. mill capable of producing the highest qualities of both worsted and woolen cloth.

 In 2017, American Woolen Company launched its first luxury garment collection with a commitment to preserving the craft and defining an authentic American style.